Waziup/waziup.io-old/content/documentation/wazicloud/dashboard/index.md

 - a quantity kind.
 This is what you are really measuring with the sensor.
 For example, air temperature or water temperature?
 - a unit of measurement.

-Setting up this metadata is not mandatory, however is it much better to get if you want to exploit yuor data on the long term.
+Setting up this metadata is not mandatory, however is it much better to get if you want to exploit your data on the long term.
 It will also allow you to create nicer graphics.